Pekko Käppi: Pekko Käppi & K:H:H:L.

 Since 2015, Käppi has released three albums with K:H:H:L, in which he was joined by Tommi Laine (guitars) and Nuutti Vapaavuori (bass), along with Jani Auvinen (drums and percussion) for his most recent gigs.
-The band emerged from the sessions of Rammat Jumalat, “and from the beginning it was clear that the next album would be a band effort.
+The band emerged from the sessions of Rammat Jumalat, "and from the beginning it was clear that the next album would be a band effort.

-In the critique of the first album, Sanguis Meus, Mama!, it was said that “Käppi understands the connection between the original Ugric spirit and the blues.
-There are riffs and rhythmic patters here into which one could run on the records of Tuareg bands.
+In the critique of the first album, Sanguis Meus, Mama!, it was said that "Käppi understands the connection between the original Ugric spirit and the blues.
+There are riffs and rhythmic patterns here into which one could run on the records of Tuareg bands.
 The rock set up woven so cleverly fits in well with these spells.
 Laine plays splendidly with his acoustic slide guitar, but at times he also tears up distorted riffs that would gain approval from The Black Keys.
 The dialogue between the jouhikko and the guitar, with intertwining comments from synthesizers, grows into an ever greater role the more one listens to this record.
 The rhythm is augmented with great taste with drum machines.
 But I would venture to say that a skillful drummer would add to the value of this hypnotic and at times funky material.
-If Käppi’s voice is still a little boyish and clean, his texts, aware of traditions, are all the heavier.
-One can sense a powerful smell of revenge, destitution and death in them.”
+If Käppi's voice is still a little boyish and clean, his texts, aware of traditions, are all the heavier.
+One can sense a powerful smell of revenge, destitution and death in them."
 Sanguis Meus, Mama! managed to popularize Käppi voodoo concoction, cooked from folk music and blues, into a nearly perfect fit, suitable even for the radio waves.